Horatio Hornblower: Flag officer

 A return to duty comes when he is appointed to be commodore and sent with a squadron of small craft on a mission to the Baltic Sea, where he must be a diplomat as much as an officer.
 He foils an assassination attempt on Tsar Alexander I of Russia and is influential in the monarch's decision to resist the French invasion of the Russian Empire.
-While at the court of the Tsar, it is implied that he is unfaithful to Barbara, dallying with a young Russian noblewoman.
-He provides assistance in the siege of Riga, employing his bomb-ketches against the French army, where he meets General Carl von Clausewitz of the Prussian Army.
+While at the court of the tsar, it is implied that he is unfaithful to Barbara, dallying with a young Russian noblewoman.
+He provides assistance in the siege of Riga, employing his bomb ketches against the French army, where he meets General Carl von Clausewitz of the Prussian Army.

 Ill with typhus, he returns to England.
 Upon his recovery, he is tasked with dealing with mutineers off the coast of France.
 After tricking the French into attacking the mutinous ship, he rounds up the rebels, personally shooting their ringleader as he tries to escape.
 When he is approached by a French official willing to negotiate the surrender of a major port, he seizes the opportunity and engineers the return of the Bourbons to France.
 He is rewarded by being created a peer as Baron Hornblower of Smallbridge in the County of Kent.
 However, his satisfaction is marred by the death in action of his friend, Bush.

 When Napoleon returns from exile at the start of the Hundred Days, Hornblower is staying at the estate of the Comte de Graçay.
 While there, he renews his affair with Marie de Graçay.
 When the French Army goes over to Napoleon en masse, Hornblower, the Count, and his family choose to fight rather than flee to Britain.
-He leads a Royalist guerrilla force, and causes the returned Emperor's forces much grief before his band is finally cornered; in a desperate shootout, Marie is slain, and Hornblower captured.
-After a brusque hearing before a military tribunal, he and the Count are both sentenced to death.
-However, he is granted a stay of execution and ultimately released due to Napoleon's defeat at the Battle of Waterloo.
+He leads a Royalist guerrilla force, and causes the returned Emperor's forces much grief before his band is finally cornered; in a desperate shootout, Marie is slain, and Hornblower is captured.
+After a brusque hearing before a military tribunal, the Count and he are both sentenced to death, but he is granted a stay of execution and ultimately released due to Napoleon's defeat at the Battle of Waterloo.